Where to Invest in Real Estate in 2025: Roots, EquityMultiple, Concreit, and Gatsby Investment

 EquityMultiple requires a $5,000 minimum investment to participate in its Ascent Income Fund.

-EquityMultiple has various fees depending on the investment type.
+EquityMultiple has various fees depending on the investment type, including an administrative fee between $30 and $70 for all of their offerings.
 Debt and preferred equity offerings come with a servicing fee of around 1%.
 Fund investments may also include an Origination Fee, which is paid upfront.

 Liquidity is limited, as investors are locked in for one year.